MGDSoft/FixturesGeneratorBundle/README.md

 }
 ```

-src/DataFixtures/ORM/LoadUserFixture.php, Here you can customize what you want
+**src/DataFixtures/ORM/LoadUserFixture.php**, Here you can customize what you want.
+This class will be load when you execute doctrine fixtures (bin/console doctrine:fixtures:load)
 ```php
 <?php